AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_send_push_notification.md

 | `data.data`       | Object | The push result data returned by the push service used by the push notification recipient. |
 | `data.desc`       | String | The description for the push failure.                  |

-// Add two parameters, `data.data` and `data.desc` in the response body.

 For other fields and detailed descriptions, see [Common parameters](#param).

 If the returned HTTP status code is not `200`, the request fails.
 You can refer to [Status codes](#status-codes) for possible reasons.